koendv/paste_dispenser/README.md

 There is no capacitor between DTR and reset.
 This avoids spurious resets when connecting to the serial port.
 But this also means that if you want to develop firmware for this board there is no automatic reset before uploading.
 Three options:

 * Upload firmware using the ISP connector.
 This has to be done at least once, to upload the bootloader.
 * Use the serial port to upload.
-Just before uploading briefly connect RST and ground - they are next to each other on the ISP connector.
+This is what I usually do.
+Before uploading connect RST and ground with a Dupont jumper wire.
+RST and ground are next to each other on the ISP connector.
+In the Arduino IDE, click Sketch -> Upload, count to three and remove the jumper wire.
 * When developing connect a 100n capacitor between serial adapter DTR and ISP connector RST pin.
 This allows the IDE to reset the microcontroller automatically just before uploading using the serial port.

 ## Compiling